textpattern/textpattern.github.io/administration/files-panel.md

 **Download count:** for information only, but can be harnessed by tags (such as [file_download_downloads](http://docs.textpattern.io/tags/file_download_downloads)).

-**File status:** there are three different status modes, which are equal to the articles' status: 'Hidden', 'Pending' and 'Live' (as default).
+**File status:** there are three different status modes, which are equal to the articles' status: 'Hidden', 'Pending' or 'Live' (as default).

 **Publish date:** the same handling as articles' timestamp - you can set a file to publish at some point in the future (or now, via the 'Set timestamp to now' checkbox).